OzCog/robots_config/README.md

 The following configuration files are needed for all nodes to run:

 ##### bot.properties
-Specifies chatbot answers suchas name age and etc.
+Specifies chatbot answers such as name age and etc.

 ##### config.yaml
 Following parmas has to be set: